benlue/coServ/README.md

 + **js()**:  Lump sum all the Javascript code snippets which have been specified in page template, regions and blcoks.
 This directive, too, should only be used in the page tempate.

-+ **region(region_path)**: Include a region.
-A region is like a container which can have its own style decorations and can include other regions or blocks.
-With this directive you can reuse existing regions. 'region_path' points to the directory where all files defining a region (HTML, js, css, include file and language resource bundle) are located.
-If 'region_path' is a relative path (starts with ./), it will be relative to the directory where the region() directive is called.
-Otherwise, it will refer to a 'shared' region which will be located in the 'www/themes/shared/views' directory.

-+ **block(blockName, option)**: Invoke a block.
-Unlike regions, blocks is not a container but a content-view generator.
-Blocks are defined in the 'www/themes/[Your_Website_Code]/blocks' directory. 'blockName' specifies which block will be invoked.

-TO know more about regions and blocks, please refer to this [article](https://github.com/coimotion/coServ/wiki/Layout-Scheme).
+To know more about regions and blocks, please refer to this [article](https://github.com/coimotion/coServ/wiki/Layout-Scheme).

-#### 3. Variables
+#### 3. Built-In Variables
-coServ provides variables to help developers accessing data or auxiliary information which could be useful in producing contents.
-Variables include service value, block variables, context variables, phrases and a special 'ctrl' variable.
+coServ provides bulit-in variables to help developers accessing framework data which could be useful in producing contents.
+Built-in variables include service return values, block variables, context variables, phrases and a special 'ctrl' variable.

 ##### i.
-Service Value
+Service Return Values
-Service value is the raw data generated by executing a block.
-The service value can be returned by a remote API service call (such as the COIMOTION service) or by a local module.
+Service return value is the raw data generated by fullfilling a block.
+The service return value can be returned by a remote API service call (such as the COIMOTION service) or by a local module.
 Below are some examples of utilizing service values in a template:

     <%= value.title %>

 to get the "title" field of the return value.
 Or

     <% value.list.forEach(function(item) { %>